Volunteer Training

 • Restorative Dialogue: Lead dialogues involving two facilitators and the parties involved.

-• Restorative Conferencing: Bring together support groups, involved parties, and indirectly affected individuals to foster open communication and healing.
+• Restorative Conferencing: Bring together support persons, involved parties, and indirectly affected individuals to foster open communication and healing.

 • Harm Repair Circles: Direct these circles less as a facilitator and more as a participant, allowing individuals to lead their own healing process.